WAPDA F.C.: Club administration and structure

 WAPDA's football team is administered centrally by the WAPDA Sports Board, established in 1960, which organises annual inter-unit sports competitions across WAPDA bodies.
 The representative side is drawn from footballers employed across WAPDA-affiliated companies, including HESCO, LESCO, MEPCO, GEPCO, FESCO, NTDC and QESCO.

 In domestic cup play, WAPDA have on occasion entered a regional unit side.
 For the 2011 National Football Challenge Cup, WAPDA fielded their Multan-region team, MEPCO.

 Stadium

-The WAPDA department operates the WAPDA Sports Complex in Kot Lakhpat constructed in 2002, which includes a main ground usable for athletics and football.
+The WAPDA department owns the WAPDA Sports Complex in Kot Lakhpat, whose main ground can be used for football, cricket and athletics.
+Construction of the complex began in 1987, and its first phase was completed in 2002.
+It was initially selected as one of the venues for the 2007 AFC President's Cup, although the tournament was subsequently rescheduled and the complex was not used.
+It has hosted several editions of the National Women's Football Championship.

-However like several Pakistan domestic football teams, WAPDA do not have a dedicated, club-owned stadium for top-flight fixtures, and have used Railway Stadium in Lahore for most of its home fixtures.
+The WAPDA football team has also used several grounds in Lahore for most of its home fixtures top-flight fixtures, such as Railway Stadium and Punjab Stadium.